9 Parachute Squadron RE

-9 Parachute Squadron RE (often abbreviated to '9 Sqn') is an airborne detachment of the Royal Engineers, part of the British Army.
-Like other units consisting of Royal Engineers, soldiers in the squadron are called sappers.
-It is part of the 23 Parachute Engineer Regiment based at Rock Barracks the airborne Royal Engineers unit.
+9 Parachute Squadron RE (often abbreviated to '9 Sqn') is an airborne squadron of the British Army's Corps of Royal Engineers.
+It is part of 23 Parachute Engineer Regiment based at Rock Barracks in Woodbridge, Suffolk, and provides close engineer support to 16 Air Assault Brigade Combat Team.
+It traces its heritage to the first Soldier Artificer Company raised in Gibraltar in 1772.
+The squadron remains the longest continually serving in-role fighting unit in Airborne Forces.